apitlekays/UoWDH-WebDD-Guide/README.md

 Below are links to resources specific for Omeka Development.
 * Outputting images attached to an item into a listview (http://omeka.org/forums/topic/output-file-for-itemimages-in-a-list)

+## Useful glossary of web development terminologies
+### A
+* Accessibility - design for colour-blind safe, screen-reader, hearing-impaired users
+* Above/Below-The-Fold - design decision on whether or not to put informations within the first frame of the browser's width + height.
+Might want to consider this view (http://buildinternet.com/2008/12/below-the-fold-why-scrolling-isnt-a-bad-thing/) when facing clients with this preference.
+### D
+* Domain - the URL thingamajig
+### F
+* Favicon - Icon to represent the website on the tabs of browsers (We need to consider this too in future projects!).
+### R
+* Responsive Design - Design adaptable to any screen size/width
+* ...more to come.